OffprintStudios/dragonfish/README.md

 * The NestJS CLI 7.4.1 (globally, via Yarn)
 * The `nx` CLI (globally, via Yarn)

+## Building the application

 Once you've installed and verified that these dependencies are working as expected...

 - Create a file named `.env` at the root of the repository
 - Copy  the contents of `sample.env` to your new `.env`
+- Edit `.env` to set DATABASE_URL=mongodb://localhost:27017
-- Edit `.env` to use an *actual* secret.
-(If you intend to test out image functionality, fill in the DIGITALOCEAN_SPACES_* variables with your information)
+- Edit `.env` to set JWT_SECRET to an *actual* secret, such as a plain random string
+- If you intend to test out image functionality, fill in the DIGITALOCEAN_SPACES_* variables with your information

 Run `./build-dev.sh` in the root project directory to start an initial compilation and fetch all necessary libraries.
 SH files can be run using Git Bash on Windows.